-The Judith Lee Stronach Travel Scholarships are open to undergraduates in all departments at the College of Environmental Design (CED) and are meant to encourage the study of new places, cultures, and peoples, as well as a commitment to social responsibility.
+The Judith Lee Stronach Undergraduate Travel Scholarship is open to undergraduates in all departments at the College of Environmental Design (CED) and is meant to encourage the study of new places, cultures, and people, as well as a commitment to social responsibility.
 All travel should have a service-learning focus, combining educational goals and community service in a way that enhances student growth as well as the common good.
 Service-learning travel experiences can be in the context of volunteer work, a structured study-abroad program, self-directed senior thesis research, or independent research.
 Prize is awarded to 4–6 students, each, during each award cycle.

-- Scholarship proposal.
-Write a short essay (500 words) describing your personal and intellectual journey, explaining how this particular experience, through service learning, community development practice, or social projects, fits into it.
-In your brief essay, please reflect on the approach to service learning assumed by your organization or planned trip.
+Write a short essay (500 words) describing your personal and intellectual journey, explaining how this particular experience, through service-learning, community development practice, or social projects, fits into it.
+In your brief essay, please reflect on the approach to service-learning assumed by your organization or planned trip.

-- Travel budget worksheet — Please include documentation (can be screen shots) of airfare and program costs (if applicable).
+Fill out and submit the travel budget worksheet.
+Please include documentation (can be screen shots) of airfare and program costs (if applicable).

-- A detailed resume or curriculum vitae outlining relevant academic, co-curricular, and employment experiences.
+Include a detailed CV or resume outlining relevant academic, co-curricular, and employment experiences.

-Scholarship funding may be less than the requested sum and will be based on the specifics of the individual applications.
+- Scholarship funding decisions may be different than the requested budget and will be based on the specifics of the individual applications.

-Scholarship applications to the JLS Travel Scholarship will be reviewed by the scholarship committee: Louise Mozingo, Gale Brager, and Peter Bosselmann
+- Scholarship applications to the JLS Travel Scholarship will be reviewed by a committee of CED faculty members.

 A writer, poet, journalist, and educator, Judith Lee Stronach gave her time, energy, and financial resources unstintingly to those causes she cared most deeply about, including peace and social justice, and to environmental and arts organizations regarding issues ranging from ending homelessness in her own community to advocacy for human rights in troubled areas around the globe.